Should You Fertilize Desert Landscape Plants?

 Both of these schools of thought have merit.
 Answers to questions like these can help you decide.

-• Are you living in a relatively new subdevelopment?
+• Do you live in a new development where the ground was recently razed?
 Or are you tending an established garden that’s had years to repair the soil?

 • What kind of plants do you grow?
 Do you have mostly natives or do you have plants that require more nutrients like roses, hibiscus, or citrus trees?